KoroYsabela/mental-health-awareness/README.md

 - [Adobe Express resizer](https://www.adobe.com/express/feature/image/resize)
 - [Markdown](https://www.markdownguide.org/)

 ## AI
-The most significant use of AI was through the creation of [images](#images-and-icons), additionally with initial designing of the [colour palette.](#colour-scheme)
+The most significant use of AI was through the creation of [images](#images-and-icons), initial designing of the [colour palette.](#colour-scheme), and the text content used for the website.
+This was done in order to focus on building a website through what has been taught and to prevent too much time being spent on looking for content to use.

 Github Copilot (connected with VSCode) was also used to help with debugging or adding quick lines/fixes of code in HMTL or CSS, to help prevent spending a lot of time on small things.

 ## Testing
 ### Google's Lighthouse Performance
-Tested in incognito mode:
+The page was tested in incognito mode in Google Chrome.

 Mobile:

 ![Google chrome lighthouse performance](assets/readme-images/chrome-lighthouse-mobile.png)

+The performance in mobile is slightly lower than what I would've wanted, this is most likely dues to image sizes.

 Desktop:

 ![Google chrome lighthouse performance](assets/readme-images/chrome-lighthouse-desktop.png)

-### Browser Compatibility
-Check compatability with different browsers
-### Responsiveness
-Screenshots of the responsivness, pick few devices (from 320px top 1200px)
 ### Code Validation
 [HTML Validation](https://validator.w3.org/)